HMC and underdamped Langevin united in the unadjusted convex smooth case: Overview

-Our first main contribution is a detailed analysis and optimisation in term of the parameters $K,\delta,\eta$, in the Gaussian case, namely when $U$ is a quadratic function.
-Here, contrary to \cite{HHS1,Lelievre2012,MonmarcheGuillin,Arnold} in continuous time, we don't consider a fixed Gaussian distribution, but rather we address the question of the optimal sampler to tackle a given class of quadratic potentials.
+Our first main contribution is a detailed analysis and optimi\new{z}ation in term of the parameters $K,\delta,\eta$, in the Gaussian case, namely when $U$ is a quadratic function.
+Here, contrary to \cite{Arnold,MonmarcheGuillin,HHS1,Lelievre2012} in continuous time, we don't consider a fixed Gaussian distribution, but rather we address the question of the optimal sampler to tackle a given class of quadratic potentials.
 This is detailed in Section~\ref{sec:results:Gaussian} below.
-These results can be informally summarized as follows:
+These results can be informally summarized as follows.

-\begin{itemize} \item Given some fixed $m,L>0$, consider the problem of sampling, with the same Markov chain, all $d$-dimensional Gaussian distribution satisfying $m\leqslant \nabla^2 U \leqslant L$, with a \new{tolerance} $\varepsilon>0$ on the invariant measure in the $\mathcal W_2$-Wasserstein sense (see \eqref{eq:deftolerance}).
+Given some fixed $m,L>0$, consider the problem of sampling, with the same Markov chain, all $d$-dimensional Gaussian distribution satisfying $mI_d\leqslant \nabla^2 U \leqslant L I_d$ \new{(where $A\leqslant B$ for symmetric matrices $A,B$ means that $B-A$ is positive)} , with a \new{tolerance} $\varepsilon>0$ on the invariant measure in the $\mathcal W_2$-Wasserstein sense (see \eqref{eq:deftolerance}).
 The simulation cost is measured by the number of computations of $\nabla U$ \new{which, up to some logarithmic terms in $m,L,d,\varepsilon$ (see in particular Remark~\ref{rem:rate}), is proportional to $1/\rho$ where $\rho$ (given in \eqref{eq:defrho}) is the long-time Wasserstein convergence rate of the chain per gradient computation}.
 Define the relative tolerance $\varepsilon'=\varepsilon\sqrt{L/d}$, the rescaled time-step $\delta'=\delta\sqrt L$ and the condition number $\kappa=L/m$. \begin{enumerate} \item For small values of $\varepsilon'$, uniformly in $\kappa$, the optimal choice of parameters in term of Wasserstein convergence rate is given by

 which gives a convergence rate